marc-bernades/HPCFS/README.md

 The high pressures involved in the analyses conducted in this work prevent the use of simple relations for the calculation of the dynamic viscosity $\mu$ and thermal conductivity $\kappa$.
 In this regard, standard methods for computing these coefficients for Newtonian fluids are based on the correlation expressions proposed by Chung et al.
 These correlation expressions are mainly function of critical temperature $T_c$ and density $\rho_c$, molecular weight $W$, acentric factor $\omega$, association factor $\kappa_a$ and dipole moment $\mathcal{M}$, and the NASA 7-coefficient polynomial~\citep{Burcat2005-TR}; further details can be found in dedicated works, like for example Poling.

+4. Validation

+The main validation test results are also enclose on the repositary, but they can be summarized as follows.
+The roboustness of the code has ensure sucessfull results in all the analysis and investigations performed.

+- The former order of accuracy of the spatial discretization (second order) and the time intergator (Runge-kutta 4th order - or the order selected by user).
+- Real gas Thermodynamics: Peng-Robinson equation of state implementation and high-pressure coefficients based on Chung et al. validated against NIST in different sub-, trans- and supercritical conditions (for example using the 1D High-pressure test to evaluate the thermodynamic model at different input conditions).
+- Viscous scheme validated using lid-driven cavity (Ghia et al. 1982)
+- 2D Vortex advection based on Pirozzoli JCP 2011 Vortex test
+- 3D TGV ideal-gas inviscid to validate the invariants of transported and induced quantities (Coppola AMR 2019)
+- Enthalpy split comparison discretizing rhoE or independently the internal and kineatic energy counterparts.